 For the 16 domestic sites of Nishitetsu Inn, Nishitetsu Hotel Croom, and Solaria Nishitetsu Hotel, the permanent installation of guest room amenities was discontinued on June 1, 2022, and an amenity bar was set up in the front lobby.
 By allowing customers to choose only the amenities they need, we reduce the amount of plastic and waste.
 In addition, we will strive to reduce fossil fuel use and CO2 emissions by sequentially replacing current plastic amenity materials with environmentally friendly materials (e.g., partially blended with bamboo and sugarcane).

-The International Logistics Division is working with customers to build a sustainable logistics system by reducing the environmental impact in the logistics field and improving logistics productivity.
+The Global Logistics Division is working with customers to build a sustainable logistics system by reducing the environmental impact in the logistics field and improving logistics productivity.

 Response to modal shift